smlinux/nexuiz/Docs/server/readme.txt

-In this subdirectory you will find scripts and a config file that can be used to start a dedicated Nexuiz server on linux, mac or windows systems.
+In this subdirectory you will find scripts and a config file that can be used to start a dedicated Nexuiz server on linux, mac or windows systems and also some tools that help with maintaining your server.

 You will need to copy the right script into your Nexuiz main directory, where the normal binaries are.
 There are two scrips for each sytems, one to start a normal Nexuiz server and one to start a Nexuiz 'Pro' server, that differs in movement and weapon settings.